suryotriatmojo/Face_Recognition_OpenCV/README.md

 pip install opencv-python
 ```

+And you need haar cascade classifier file, you can find from [github](https://github.com/opencv/opencv/tree/master/data/haarcascades) just for your reference.

 This program will allow python to access your internal webcam and detect face, eyes, and smile

 - If you use external webcam, you can change code line 27 from 0 to 1